NoroffFEU/agency.noroff.dev/documentation/Team-roles-guidelines.md

 1. **Responsability:**
    - Quality Assurance serves as the primary reviewer for the project, ensuring thorough assessment and validation of deliverables.
    - Review the code changes and provide feedback.
 QA should verify that the reported issue has been adequately addressed and resolved.
    - QA handles the merging process, and if the issue is correctly linked, it should close automatically.
 However, this process can occasionally experience bugs.
    - Ensure that quality is maintained throughout the development process.
    - Collaborate with developers to understand user stories and acceptance criteria.
-   - Establish a dedicated channel for Quality Assurances to collaborate and communicate effectively.
+   - Establish a dedicated channel for Quality Assurances from all teams to collaborate and communicate effectively.

 2. **Test Planning and Execution:**
    - Create comprehensive test plans based on user stories and acceptance criteria.